Paul Parin

 He was born in Polzela (Heilenstein), near Celje, Slovenia, then part of the Austro-Hungarian Empire, into a family of assimilated Jews.
 He studied medicine in Zagreb, Graz and Zürich.
 In Zürich, he met Goldy Matthèy-Guenet who became his wife.
 At the end of World War II, the two travelled to the liberated zone in south-east Yugoslavia, where they volunteered as physicians in the units of the partisan resistance.
-After the War, the two moved back to Zürich, where Parin founded a psychoanalytic seminar.
-In the 1950s, he travelled to Africa with his wife and Fritz Morgenthaler.
-Together with George Devereux, Parin became the co-founder of the ethnopsychoanalysis.
+After the War, the two moved back to Zürich.

+Parin, along with Fritz Morgenthaler and Goldy Parin-Matthèy, co-founded the Zurich School of Ethnopsychoanalysis in the 1950s.
+They conducted pioneering psychoanalytic research among the Agni and Dogon populations in West Africa during the 1960s, applying psychoanalytic methods in non-Western contexts.
+The Swiss ethnopsychoanalysis project collaborated closely with Georges Devereux (1908–1985), a prominent Hungarian-French anthropologist considered the founding figure of ethnopsychoanalysis in France.
+Additionally, contributions were made by researchers including Mario Erdheim, Maya Nadig, Florence Weiss, and Jochen Bonz.

-In 1992, he received the prestigious Erich Fried Prize for his literary achievements.
+In 1992, Parin received the prestigious Erich Fried Prize for his literary achievements.

-He died in Zürich, aged 92.
+Parin died in Zürich, aged 92.